Opinion

 author

 Gabry Kuijten, MD, is the Coordinating Physician of My Cancer Navigator, the personal service for patients and doctors from the Anticancer Fund.
-Her passion is to support patients in their search for accurate, relevant and understandable information about their illness and treatment options.
+Her passion is to support patients in their search for accurate, relevant and understandable information about their illness and treatment options, so they can make well informed decisions.
 Previously, she worked as an internal medicine specialist in the US, and in the pharmaceutical industry.
+She's also a copywriter for medical & health related topics and translates medical texts.

 Guy Buyens (MD) is Medical Director at the Anticancer Fund.
 His experience comes from the pharmaceutical industry (international clinical research in oncology) and biotechnology, but also from hospital management (CEO of a hospital).